UVCANDELS: The role of dust on the stellar mass-size relation of disk galaxies at 0.5 $\leq z \leq$ 3.0: Data

 As highlighted in \S \ref{sec:intro}, it is crucial to understand how the distribution of dust within galaxies affects the sizes that we measure at different wavelengths.
 To this end, we use a sample of synthetic images of 33 mock galaxies from the VELA simulation suite \citep{Ceverino2014MNRAS} that are available for a variety of viewing angles including face-on, edge-on, and random viewing orientations \citep{Simons2019ApJ}.
 We refer the reader to \cite{Ceverino2014MNRAS} for details about the simulation suite and to \cite{Simons2019ApJ} for the creation of the synthetic images, but we briefly address the elements that are relevant for this work below.

-\cite{Simons2019ApJ} provide synthetic images of the VELA galaxies on MAST\footnote{\url{https://archive.stsci.edu/prepds/vela} }, where the data products were created using the dust radiative transfer code, \textsc{Sunrise} \citep{Jonsson2006MNRAS.372....2J, Jonsson2010MNRAS,Jonsson2010NewA}.
-In this work, we use mock images for these same simulations, but where modified feedback physics was implemented (Snyder, private communication).
-These mocks are available in the observed frame in the F435W, F606W, F814W, F125W, F140W, and F160W filters, and include both images without the effects of dust (i.e.~images of the intrinsic dynamical properties) and with the SUNRISE dust-radiative transfer program.
+\cite{Simons2019ApJ} provide synthetic images of the generation 3 VELA galaxies on MAST\footnote{\url{https://archive.stsci.edu/prepds/vela} }, where the data products are created using the dust radiative transfer code, \textsc{Sunrise} \citep{Jonsson2006MNRAS.372....2J, Jonsson2010MNRAS,Jonsson2010NewA}.
+In this work, we use mock images for the generation 6, or VELA-6, simulations, which are created using an approach that is consistent with \cite{Simons2019ApJ}.
+These data are first described in \cite{Ceverino2023MNRAS} and have the same initial conditions as in the previous suite but a different feedback model.
+Mock images for these simulations are available in the observed frame in the F435W, F606W, F814W, F125W, F140W, and F160W filters, and include both images without the effects of dust (i.e.~images of the intrinsic dynamical properties) and with the SUNRISE dust-radiative transfer program.
 The differences between mock images where dust attenuation is and is not included can be seen in the left and right panels of Figure~\ref{fig:example_mock}, respectively.

 In order to provide a consistent comparison between the UVCANDELS data and the mock images, we match the properties of the simulated images to the data as much as possible.
 Specifically, we first downsample the simulated images to a pixel scale of 0\farcs03 per pixel and then convolve them with our PSFs, shown in the top row of Figure \ref{fig:PSFs+kernels}.
 We then add Poisson noise as well as noise that was quantified by sampling the noise distribution of our UVCANDELS data using a Monte Carlo technique.
 The latter accounts for read noise, dark current, and sky background.